OpenMandrivaSoftware/distro-release/README.md

-This repository contains the theme for ROME
+This repository contains the theme for Cooker

-*rome branch*
+*master branch*